 In this course we ask how we can use a sample of individuals to make well-reasoned claims about an unobserved population.
 We start by discussing ways of describing a population.
 We then learn how probability theory can be used to model uncertain events.
 Next we connect these two discussions and derive probability distributions of estimators of population characteristics.
 These distributions provide a basis for statistical inference about the population.
-The course introduces statistical modeling (single population and two population) and presents least squares estimation.
+The course introduces some basic forms of statistical modeling (single population, two population, simple regression).